WHO WE ARE

 Eric is an arts visionary who keeps our eyes focused on a better tomorrow.

 Pamela Ramsey is Managing Partner of VEA Consultants and a seasoned executive assistant with 30+ years of experience empowering the successful outcomes of C-Level leaders across multiple industries.
-Pamela’s areas of expertise span project & client relationship management, event coordination, office administration, and decades of experience supporting diversity, equity, and inclusion programs.
+Pamela’s areas of expertise span project & client relationship management, event coordination and office administration.

 A true community advocate, Pamela was named Volunteer of the Year by Black Data Processing Associates (BDPA), where she served as the Outreach Coordinator.
 In that role, she established and facilitated a youth coding program, which resulted in a national championship-winning team.